chaunm/node-actors-prototype/actors/logic/storage.md

 ```

 **note**
-- If there's any actor with such account, it will be overridden.
+- If there's any entity with such information, it will be overridden.

 ### 1.2 Update

-Update meta data for a specific actor
+Update meta data for a specific entity

 **mailbox:** `:request/update`